A Latent Shrinkage Position Model for Binary and Count Network Data: Simulation Studies

-Figure \ref{fig:postpreddimen} shows the posterior predictive checks after fitting the logistic LSPM to binary simulated networks with $p=\{3, 4, 8\}$.
-A number of LPM models were fitted using the \texttt{latentnet} R package \citep{latentnetpackage} with dimensions ranging from 1 to $p$; the BIC suggested 4 dimensions as optimal.
-When $p < p^*$, Figure \ref{fig:postpreddimen} shows that the logistic LSPM performed worse across all metrics except for the network density where performance was similar to $p \ge p^*$.
-The logistic LSPM fitted well and similarly across $p \ge p^*$.
-Notably the LPM4 also fitted well, but required multiple models to be fit and the use of a model selection criterion.
-Figure \ref{fig:predcount} shows the posterior predictive model fit checks for the Poisson LSPM fitted to simulated count networks.
-The LSPM3 performs worst across all metrics while the correct LSPM4 and the overfitted LSPM8 have very similar model fit: the deviance $R^2$ is close to 1, the mean absolute differences are small and the ratios of pairwise distances between true and inferred latent locations are centred around 1.
+Posterior predictive checks under the logistic LSPM for binary simulated networks initialised using the `auto' approach and $p_0=\{2, 4, 10\}$ are shown in Figure \ref{fig:pred_trunc}.
+A number of LPM models were fitted using the \texttt{latentnet} R package \citep{latentnetpackage} with $p = \{1, \ldots, 8\}$; the BIC suggested $p = 4$ dimensions as optimal.
+The logistic LSPM fitted well and similarly across $p_0 \ge p^*$ while model fit was poorer across all metrics considered when $p_0 < p^*$.
+The LPM with $p=4$ also fitted well, but required multiple models to be fit and the use of a model selection criterion.
+Figure \ref{fig:pred_trunc_c} shows the posterior predictive checks for the Poisson LSPM fitted to simulated count networks.
+Similar behaviour to the binary case is observed with poor model fit when $p_0 < p^*$ and improved fit when $p_0 \ge p^*$: mean absolute count differences are small and ratios of pairwise distances between true and inferred latent locations are centred around 1.
+There is good agreement between the log frequency of counts in posterior predictive networks and the observed counts, with $p_0=2$ having larger uncertainty.

+In terms of computational cost, fitting the logistic LSPM on a computer with an i7-10510U CPU and 16GB RAM took on average 40 minutes for a simulated binary network with $n=100$.
+For comparison, fitting a single $p = 4$ LPM with the \texttt{latentnet} \citep{latentnetpackage} R package, with default settings but the same burn in period and thinning as LSPM, took on average 37 minutes.
+However, fitting a number of LPM models each with a different $p$ and choosing between them using the BIC is required in the LPM setting, thus incurring additional computational cost.